test-kitchen/kitchen-vagrant/README.md

 The default is unset, or `nil`.

-### <a name="config-use-vagrant-berkshelf-plugin"></a> use_vagrant_berkshelf_plugin

-Determines whether or not this driver will use the vagrant-berkself Vagrant plugin to assemble cookbook dependencies.
-If this value if falsey (`nil`, `false`) then the driver will skip the vagrant-berkshelf dependency check and not activate the plugin in the rendered Vagrantfile.
-If this value is truthy the opposite behvior will be used.

-The default is unset, or `nil`.

 ### <a name="config-synced-folders"></a> synced_folders

 Allow the user to specify a collection of synced folders for on each Vagrant